 Want to bring a warming new look into your home this season?
 Cork Tiles are the perfect choice for you.
 Made from tree bark that has been stripped and compacted, it offers a variety of different shades and colours.
-They provide a slightly softer floor option - great for homes with children.
-We have a great selection of cork to choose from.

 Time for a new floor covering in your home?
 Rip up the carpets, throw away the laminate, and lose the lino.
 There’s a new type of flooring in town, and it’s bang on trend.
 Cork Tiles have been a popular floor covering since the end of the 19th century, but it’s only now that they’re an interior design trend; appearing in magazines such as Ideal Home.